civol/HDLRuby/README.md

 ```

 Then, it often happens that a system will end up with only one instance.
-In such a case, the system declaration can be omitted and an instance
-can be directly declared as follows:
+In such a case, the system declaration can be omitted, and an instance can be directly declared as follows:

 ```ruby
 instance :dff_single do